Peter Branscombe

-Peter John Branscombe (7 December 1929 in Sittingbourne, Kent – 31 December 2008 in St Andrews, Scotland) was an English academic in German studies, a musicologist, and a writer on Austrian cultural history.
+Peter John Branscombe (7 December 1929 – 31 December 2008) was an English academic in German studies, a musicologist, and a writer on Austrian cultural history.

-Career
+Background

-Branscombe attended Dulwich College where he showed talent as cricket player.
+Peter John Branscombe was born in Sittingbourne, Kent, on 7 December 1929.
+He attended Dulwich College where he showed talent as cricket player.
 Having served his military service in Vienna, Austria, he studied literature at Worcester College, Oxford.
 There, he became acquainted with notable Austrian émigrés such as the composer Egon Wellesz and the musicologist Otto Erich Deutsch.

+Career

-In 1959 Branscombe joined the University of St Andrews' faculty of German Studies, a post he kept until the end of his life.
+After a brief stint at Lancing College, Branscombe joined the University of St Andrews' faculty of German Studies in 1959, a post he kept until the end of his life.
 In 1979, he founded St Andrews' Institute for Austrian Studies, the only such research facility in the United Kingdom.

 His interests included the popular theatre of the Biedermeier and the Viennese suburban theatre with authors like Raimund and Nestroy.
 He wrote works on Joseph Haydn, Mozart and Schubert.
 Over many years, he wrote reviews of concerts and recordings and contributed to The Grove Dictionary of Music and Musicians and the Wagner-Handbuch (Wagner Handbook) where he researched many forgotten composers of the 19th century.
 Branscombe also translated poems by Heinrich Heine and academic texts.

 Between 1996 and 2001, Branscombe edited six Possen for the historical-critical edition of Nestroy's complete works.

+Branscombe retired from teaching in the final years of his life, but continued to write throughout his retirement.

+Personal life

-He was married to German studies academic Marina Branscombe and they had three children.
+In 1967, Branscombe married German studies academic Marina Riley, and they had three children.
+He died from cancer at his St Andrews home on 31 December 2008, at the age of 79.